NaouiNassera/SimpleBankingSystem/README.md

-#simple console-based banking system :
+# Console-Based Banking System

+A simple Java console application that simulates basic banking operations.
+This project demonstrates Java fundamentals.

+## Features

-Create an account
+- Create an account
-Deposit money
+- Deposit money
-Withdraw money
+- Withdraw money
-Check balance
+- Check balance
-Exit the application
+- Exit the application

-#How to run ?
+## How to run ?

-compile using :
+### compile program using :
 javac Main.java

-execute using :
+### execute program using :
 java Main